travel-tips

 1. Gibralfaro Castle Viewpoint

-2. Baños del Carmen and El Balneario
+2. Banos del Carmen and El Balneario

 There is an amazing restaurant here called El Balneario, which is excellent for a romantic sunset dinner.
+It is one of our picks for the best restaurants with a view in Malaga.

 3. Muelle Uno and La Farola Lighthouse

+If you love waterfront vibes, Muelle Uno is your go-to.
 The harbour reflects the golden sky, and you can stroll along the promenade to La Farola lighthouse at the end of the pier as the sun sets.
-Grab a drink at one of the stylish bars nearby and enjoy the view.

 4. Parador de Gibralfaro Hotel